- Written by Dr.Mehmet Demircioglu

 The clinic should also know if migraine attacks make you rub your forehead, press your temples, lie face down, or sleep unpredictably.
 Those behaviors matter more for graft safety than the migraine label itself.
 The plan should protect the recipient area even when the headache is distracting.

 If it is your familiar migraine, sumatriptan is already prescribed for you, you have no red flags, and the clinic has your medical history, the medicine may fit your recovery plan.
-If anything feels different, stronger, or medically worrying, contact the clinic or the prescribing doctor before treating it as routine.
+If it is your first time using it, the route or dose is new, or anything feels different, stronger, or medically worrying, check with the clinic or the prescribing doctor before treating it as routine.

 The grafts should stay protected while the headache is managed.
 Sit upright if you feel nauseated.
 Keep your hands away from the recipient area.
 Do not press the forehead into a pillow or towel.
 Do not add random painkillers, alcohol, sleep tablets, or extra caffeine because you are desperate for relief.

-Migraine medicine should help you recover without hiding a problem.
-When the attack is familiar and the medicine is approved, the plan can stay controlled.
-When the headache is unusual, severe, or mixed with warning signs, the correct next step is medical review, not guessing.
+Migraine medicine should make recovery more controlled, not hide a problem.
+When the attack is familiar and the medicine is already approved for you, the plan can stay simple.
+When the headache is unusual, severe, repeated, or mixed with warning signs, the correct next step is medical review, not guessing.